DafiNMaulana/ujikom-hotel-part-2/README.md

     ```
     https://github.com/DafiNMaulana/ujikom-hotel-part-2.git
     ```
-3. first if your php version is 8.0.11 you have to edit the `composer.json` make it like this
+3. if your php version is 8.0.11 you have to edit the `composer.json` make it like this if you dont do this You probably won't be able to go to the next step, but if your php version is 7^ you can skip this step
     ```
     "require": {
             "php": "^8.0.11",